 1. Snorkel or Dive the Great Barrier Reef

 Did you know that the great barrier reef has over 2900 individual reefs and 900 islands?
 It is something you should not miss on your Queensland visit.
 It is often ranked as one of the natural wonders of the world and is the world’s largest living structure.
 It extends from Mackay to the northeastern corner of Australia.
 The astounding diversity of marine life at the Great Barrier Reef lures snorkelers and divers from all around the world.
+Grab the best snorkel gear and spend a day watching the amazing array of fish and corals that call the great barrier reef home!
 If getting close to the marine life is not your thing, consider a glass bottom boat instead.